 Hold the hanger up, pick up the bottom pants’ leg, and insert it through the hanger opening.
 Lay it flat on the top leg and smooth everything down.

-Step #5: Hang Your Pants in Your Closet
+Step #5: How to Hang Pants in the Closet

 Pick up the hanger and give it a gentle shake.
 This "locks" the pant legs into place so that they won’t fall off.
 Once you’ve done this a few times, you’ll understand that you’re folding the pant legs over one another.
 This will ensure that the pants stay in place on the hanger until the next time you wear them.
 That said, it will not add any creases to the pants.